caoymg/RecSys-Note/paper notes on Self-Attentive  Multi-Adversarial Network.md

 - *Overall Procedure*

   - The evaluation results are sent back to the generator to guide the learning of the generator at the next round.
-Correspondingly, the discriminator is updated by taking the generated sequence and actual sequence (*i.e.,* ground-truth user behaviors) as the training samples for improving its discriminative capacity.
+Correspondingly, the discriminator is updated by taking the generated sequence and actual sequence (*i.e.,* ground-truth user behaviors) as the training samples for improving its discriminative capacity.

     <img src="https://p26-tt.byteimg.com/origin/pgc-image/7220700b50a140858543e3f5423a364d" alt="img" style="zoom:50%;" />